 Bosque Estatal San Patricio: A Little Forest in the City

-5/23- Volunteers and groups did a great job cleaning up the forest and it has now reopened with a limited schedule and it will be visits by appointment only!
-Wed- Saturdays 9am-3pm.
-Call 787-268-5353 to make a reservation.
+5/23- Volunteers and groups did a great job cleaning up the forest and it has now reopened Wed- Saturdays 9am-3pm.
+If you want you can call 787-268-5353 to make a reservation.
 Bilingual.

 I think nature is amazing, how it slowly and quietly rejuvenates, and how it always wins.
 This is true of anything it touches.
 The Bosque Estatal de San Patricio is a great example of nature reclaiming a concrete jungle.
 This park is a nice place to walk around, or bike with the family.